As our nation prepares to celebrate the 243rd anniversary of its independence, locals are preparing for their fourth of July celebrations as well.

 Ocean Isle Beach, NC

-We all love the July 4th at Ocean Isle Beach every year, but you have something else to look forward to this year!
-A fireworks display will take place from the Ocean Isle Beach Pier on July 3rd at approximately 9 PM.
+We all love Independence Day at Ocean Isle Beach every year, but you have something else to look forward to this year!
+A fireworks display will take place from the Ocean Isle Beach Pier on Wednesday, July 3rd at approximately 9 PM.

 The fireworks display will last approximately 20 minutes.
 Viewers will be able to the display from the pier, the beach, or anywhere on the Island.

 The annual 4th of July parade will take place on Thursday, July 4th featuring decorated golf carts and bicycles will begin at 10 am.
 Participants should meet in the parking lot of the Museum Planetarium at 9:15.
 The parade will head down second street down to Lee Street.
 With all these great activities planned, Ocean Isle Beach will be the place to be this Independence Day!